heremaps/xyz-documentation/docs/getting-started.md

 ## Non-Developers

-If you are do not want to code to make a map or store your data, have a look at **[HERE Studio](studio/topics/index.md)**.
-It guides you through the steps of building your own maps - no coding required.
+If you do not want to code to make a map or store your data, have a look at **[HERE Studio](https://studio.here.com)**.
+No coding required.

 ## Developers